Gas is a Fossil Fuel That Causes Climate Change

 Fossil Fuel Operations Emit Far More Methane Than We Previously Thought

-A new wave of science over the last year shows methane emissions from the U.S. oil and gas system are growing; that they are much, much higher than Environmental Protection Agency estimates; and that they are higher than estimated previously in scientific literature.
+An ongoing wave of scientific studies documents that methane emissions from the U.S. oil and gas system are growing; that they are much, much higher than Environmental Protection Agency estimates; and that they are higher than estimated previously in scientific literature.

 The Gas Industry Releases Methane With Impunity